 Meet the Effectiveness Bank team

-Mike Ashton, editor
+Mike Ashton, co-editor

-Natalie Davies, assistant editor
+Natalie Davies, co-editor